Thinklytics

 Why do S/4HANA migrations fail?

-Most fail on data, not on SAP.
-The platform works.
-Migrations stall on poor master data, duplicates, dark data, custom code that breaks against the simplified data model, and reporting that goes dark when the data moves.
-77 percent of organizations call data management their hardest part of the move.
+They fail on data, not on SAP.
+The platform and the tooling are mature.
+Programs stall on ungoverned master data, duplicates, dark data, custom ABAP that breaks against the simplified data model, and reporting that goes dark when the data moves.
+About 30 percent of migration projects run late or over budget, and the cause traces back to data nearly every time.

 Is the SAP software the problem?

 Rarely.
-The S/4HANA platform and the migration tooling are mature.
-What varies between programs is the condition of the data going in and the reporting that depends on it, which is where most failures actually start.
+What varies between programs is the condition of the data going in and the reporting that depends on it.
+The technical conversion is the most predictable part of the move.

 What does the data actually look like after years on ECC?